 Whenever the application runs in a locale for which you have not provided

-locale-specific text, Android will load the default strings from
+locale-specific text, Android loads the default strings from

 res/values/strings.xml.
-If this default file is absent, or if it
+If this default file is absent, or if it's

-is missing a string that your application needs, then your application will not run
+missing a string that your application needs, then your application doesn't run

-An application's Java code refers to just two strings,
+An application's Java-based code refers to just two strings,

 text_b.
 This application includes a localized resource file